maoberlehner/markus-oberlehner-net/content/blog/front-end-testing-cross-browser-acceptance-tests with-testcafe-browserstack-and-npm-scripts.md

 +++
 date = "2017-09-04T08:21:21+02:00"
-title = "Front-End Testing Part 2: Cross Browser Acceptance Tests with TestCafe, BrowserStack and npm Scripts" description = "Learn how to implement cross browser acceptance tests using TestCafe, BrowserStack and npm Scripts.
-Automatically test your site in all relevant browsers using BrowserStack." intro = "In this article we'll build acceptance tests powered by TestCafe, BrowserStack and npm scripts.
-After we've set up local testing we're going to integrate Travis CI to automatically run our tests after pushing new code to a Git repository..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "acceptance tests"]
+title = "Front-End Testing Part 2: Cross-Browser Acceptance Tests with TestCafe, BrowserStack, and npm Scripts" description = "Learn how to implement cross-browser acceptance tests using TestCafe, BrowserStack, and npm Scripts.
+Automatically test your site in all relevant browsers using BrowserStack." intro = "In this article we'll build acceptance tests powered by TestCafe, BrowserStack, and npm scripts.
+After setting up local testing we configure Travis CI to automatically run our tests after pushing new code to a Git repository..." draft = false categories = ["Development"] tags = ["JavaScript", "TDD", "Front-End testing", "acceptance tests"]
 +++

-In [the first part](/blog/front-end-testing-writing-javascript-unit-tests-with-ava-and-mock-browser/) of this two part series about front-end testing we explored [how to write JavaScript unit tests](/blog/front-end-testing-writing-javascript-unit-tests-with-ava-and-mock-browser/).
-In this article we'll build acceptance tests powered by [TestCafe](https://github.com/DevExpress/testcafe), [BrowserStack](https://www.browserstack.com) and npm scripts.
-After we've set up local testing we're going to integrate Travis CI to automatically run our tests after pushing new code to a Git repository.
+In [the first part](/blog/front-end-testing-writing-javascript-unit-tests-with-ava-and-mock-browser/) of this two-part series about front-end testing, we explored [how to write JavaScript unit tests](/blog/front-end-testing-writing-javascript-unit-tests-with-ava-and-mock-browser/).
+In this article, we build acceptance tests powered by [TestCafe](https://github.com/DevExpress/testcafe), [BrowserStack](https://www.browserstack.com), and npm scripts.
+After setting up local testing we configure Travis CI to automatically run our tests after pushing new code to a Git repository.

 ## Setup